ZikZhao/Game-of-Life-2024/README.md

 ### 1. Extreme Parallel Performance
 Designed for maximum throughput using multi-threading and shared memory optimizations.
 * **Optimized Synchronization:** Replaced standard mutexes with Condition Variables and Channels to minimize locking overhead.
-* **Intelligent Block Division:** Implemented an "Unsafe Boundary" strategy. [cite_start]Workers only synchronize when processing boundary cells, allowing the majority of the grid ("Safe Regions") to be processed without locking[cite: 15, 16].
+* **Intelligent Block Division:** Implemented an "Unsafe Boundary" strategy.
+Workers only synchronize when processing boundary cells, allowing the majority of the grid ("Safe Regions") to be processed without locking.
 * **Non-Blocking I/O:** Decoupled I/O requests (initiate and gather) to prevent disk latency from blocking computation threads.
 * **Memory Efficiency:** Reused worker goroutines and buffer slices throughout the lifecycle to eliminate Garbage Collection (GC) overhead.